 The Connecticut Sea Grant Arts Funding Program awards up to $1000 to an artist through this competitive funding program.
 The winning submission will be selected on the basis of its aesthetic quality, relevance to coastal and marine environments and Connecticut Sea Grant themes, as well as its potential impact on non-traditional audiences.

-Eligibility: Artists who live in Connecticut, or whose work is Connecticut or is Long Island Sound-based.
+Eligibility: Artists who live in Connecticut, or whose work relates to the Connecticut coast or is Long Island Sound-based.

 For more information contact Dr. Syma A. Ebbin, Research Coordinator, Connecticut Sea Grant, at 860 405-9278 or e-mail email@example.com.

 Click here to see previous artists and projects funded.

 A national competition to fund marine aquaculture extension and technology transfer efforts, as part of the overall plan to support the development of environmentally and economically sustainable ocean, coastal and Great Lakes aquaculture.
 See National Strategic Initiatives.